A classification result for eternal mean convex flows of finite total curvature type: Proof of theorem

 \begin{pf} We suppose that $M_{-\infty}$ is nonempty, or else there is nothing to do.
-We note by Brakke's regularity theorem and Shi's estimates the convergence of $M_t \to M_{-\infty}$ will be smooth if we can show the multiplicity of the convergence in the argument above is one by a compactness contradiction argument -- an easy way to see we have the necessary density bounds to apply the regularity theorem is by the one sided minimizing property for mean convex flows (again, \cite{W}) used with small tubular neighborhoods of $M_{-\infty} \cap B(0,R)$.
+We note by Brakke's regularity theorem and Shi's estimates the convergence of $M_t \to M_{-\infty}$ will be in $C^\infty_{loc}$ if we can show the multiplicity of the convergence in the argument above is one by a compactness contradiction argument -- an easy way to see we have the necessary density bounds to apply the regularity theorem is by the one sided minimizing property for mean convex flows (again, \cite{W}) used with small tubular neighborhoods of $M_{-\infty} \cap B(0,R)$.
 By the finite total curvature type assumption this will also imply $M_{-\infty}$ has bounded total curvature, and as above the limit will be complete. $ $

 As pointed out in the proof above as a consequence of Simon's sheeting theorem we have that for any sequence $s_i \to -\infty$, after potentially taking a subsequence, most, if not all of $M_{s_i}$ can be written as the union of some number of disjoint sheets over $M_{-\infty}$ in a given ball $B(0,R)$ for $s_i$ sufficiently negative -- by ``most'' here we mean away from a set (for $t$ sufficiently negative) of small disjoint balls within which there may be ``bridges'' connecting the sheets.
 The number of sheets must be finite by the finite entropy assumption, of course, and the lemma above gives that the multiplicity of convergence is independent of such a sequence.
-Our main goal is to gain a contradiction if there is such a sequence $s_i \to -\infty$ for which $M_{s_i} \to M_{-\infty}$ with multiplicity $m$ two or greater. $ $
+Our main goal is to gain a contradiction if there is such a sequence $s_i \to -\infty$ for which $M_{s_i} \to M_{-\infty}$ with multiplicity $m$ two or greater.
+Because dealing with each of the possible cases is relatively lengthy for the reader's convenience below we break the argument into a number of highlighted subclaims: $ $